AlexandraPregent/AlexandraPregent.github.io/_pages/talks.md

 ---
 layout: archive
-title: "Talks and presentations"
+title: "Talks & Workshops (Selection)"
 permalink: /talks/
 author_profile: true
 ---

-Talks & Workshops (Selection)
 ======
 **AI & Policy 2023.** International workshop on Epistemic Rights in AI Policy.
 With a focus on explainable AI, LLMs and generative AI, and fairness and accountability, this workshop aimed to explore innovative approaches to address contemporary challenges in AI policy.
 Eindhoven, Fall 2023.